devuri/raydium/README.md

 ## Use Template

+#### RaydiumX
-You can also use [RaydiumX](https://github.com/devuri/raydiumx), a template repository with additional features and setup, including deploy actions.
+[RaydiumX](https://github.com/devuri/raydiumx) is a template repository with additional features and setup, including deploy actions.
 > The RaydiumX template is optional and includes a base opinionated setup.

+#### Raydium Express
+[Raydium Express](https://github.com/devuri/raydiumx) A lightweight starter kit optimized for rapid setup.
+This template is optimized for instant deployment.
+> configured to launch production-ready applications.

 ## Documentation